sergiorosendo/tibia_nodie/README.md

-# tibia\_ahk_tools
+# Tibia NoDie
-Some macros, shortcuts and auto-healers for the PC game Tibia.
+NoDie features macros, shortcuts and auto-healers for the PC game Tibia.
 Created with AutoHotkey, an automation scripting language for Windows.

 These ahk scripts were developed for my personal use.
-I've used and improved them for a year and never had issues with bans or BattleEye.
+I've used and improved them for over a year and never had issues with bans or BattleEye.

 I am not playing Tibia anymore but, as I did put a lot of effort into understanding AHK and developing this, I'm sharing it for public use and maybe to colaborate with other AHK developers to improve it.

 ## Main Features

 ### Auto Healer
-The bot will track your health and mana bar to take the proper action to keep your character safe.
-It will always take the least expensive action for your current situation, so it allows you to focus on your hunting while you waste less
+*NoDie* will track your health and mana bar to take the proper action to keep your character safe.
+It will always take the least expensive action for your current situation, so it allows you to focus on your hunting while you wasting less resources.

-Use healer_config.ini to set up your preferences.
+Use *healer_config.ini* to set up your preferences.

 ##### Auto HP
-AutoHP tracks your health bar and executes the least expensive healing spell available.
+*AutoHP* tracks your health bar and executes the least expensive healing spell available.

 If healing spells are on cooldown and your health is still low it will use health potions (for knights and paladins) to heal hp.

 ##### Auto MP
-AutoMP tracks yout mana bar and consumes a mana potions whenever it drops below your defined threshold.
+*AutoMP* tracks yout mana bar and consumes a mana potions whenever it drops below your defined threshold.

 You can also define a maximum threshold, so that if your character surpasses it, it will create a rune.
 This is done because when hunting, with mana leech while consuming little mana, your character may have superfluous mana which would be better used crafting runes.

-##### Auto Heal Paralyze + Auto Haste
+##### Auto Heal Paralyze
 This feature checks your status box for the paralyze icon and if present, it will cast haste or a healing spell to heal the condition.

 It will first check if haste is available, if it is not it will use a healing spell.

+##### Auto Haste
-This feature also always make sure that your character is hasted, so whenever it can't find the haste icon it will cast a haste spell.
+Makes sure that your character is always hasted.
+Whenever it can't find the haste icon in your status bar, it will cast a haste spell.

 ### Auto Loot
 You can define a hotkey and character coordinates so that you can use this key to loot all squares adjacent to your character.